paulfoley/Udacity_Nanodegree-Data_Analyst/OpenStreetMap_Data-Wrangle/README.md

 This project Focuses on the below, all written up in the `Project_Summary.docx`:

-• Understanding the ‘Elements’ in the OSM File
+* Understanding the `Elements` in the OSM File
-• Understanding the ‘Tags’ in the OSM File
+* Understanding the `Tags` in the OSM File
-• Exploring and Auditing Street Names
+* Exploring and Auditing Street Names
-• Exploring and Auditing Postal Codes
+* Exploring and Auditing Postal Codes
-• Understanding Users
+* Understanding Users

 ## Authors